 \subsection{General noise models}

 Consider a general noise model described by a completely positive map (CPM) $\mathcal{E}$ that acts on $n$ qubits of a graph state corresponding to a graph $G$, $\mathcal{E}|G\rangle\langle G|$.
-Consider that this general channel can be decomposed in $\mathcal{E}_l\dots \mathcal{E}_1$, where each CPM acts on a subset of qubits, which in the simplest case they would be single-qubit channels.
-Whenever these noise maps are of multi-qubit Pauli-diagonal form, we can generalise our noisy stabilizer formalism to update the corresponding maps and provide an efficient description.
-Notice that the range of the maps, i.e., the systems on which they act, do not need to be distinct - qubits might be affected by multiple maps.
+Consider that this general channel can be decomposed in $\mathcal{E}_l\cdots \mathcal{E}_1$, where each CPM acts on a subset of qubits, which in the simplest case would be single-qubit channels.
+Whenever these noise maps are of multiqubit Pauli diagonal form, we can generalize our noisy stabilizer formalism to update the corresponding maps and provide an efficient description.
+Note that the range of the maps, i.e., the systems on which they act, do not need to be distinct; qubits might be affected by multiple maps.

 We consider now the situation where the initial noisy graph state is manipulated by $k$ different operations, where operations act on a set of qubits $(b_1, \dots, b_k)$.
 Thus, the final state is described by